momoso7/100-days-of-code/log.md

 **Thoughts**: create, insert, update, and delete/drop table

+### Day 94: 21 February 2021
+**Today's Progress**: Finished relational database with python exercise and the data scientist track

+**Thoughts**: Need a lot of practice so I remember what I've learnt

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)